Series Title (Agency Series #): Description, Retention (Legal Citation)

 Retention: Retain permanently.
 (MOAR 166-150-0005(15))

-Grant Management Records (DV1-003): Records document the application for and administration of grants in which the division is the recipient or administrator.
+Grant Management Records (DV1-003(a) and DV1-003(b)): Records document the application for and administration of grants in which the division is the recipient or administrator.
 Records may include but are not limited to applications including project proposals, summaries, objectives, activities, budgets, exhibits, and award notification; grant evaluation records and recommendations concerning grant applications; grant administration records including progress reports, budgets, project objectives, proposals, and summaries; records documenting allocation of funds; contracts; records monitoring project plans and measuring achievement; equipment inventories; financial reports, accounting records, audit reports, expenditure reports, and related correspondence and documentation.

 Project Studies and Reports (DV1-006): Records document special reports or studies conducted on the division's programs, services, or projects, compiled by division personnel, or by consultants under contract.
 Includes final report distributed either internally or to other entities and the work papers used to compile the report or study.
 For reports and studies maintained in electronic format, please contact the County Records Management Program for preservation assistance.